alidanapour/chip8_emulator/Product_Document.md

 ## Monitoring and reporting mechanisms

 - Git/Github for monitoring code changes
-- project documentation and slack
+- Project documentation and slack